GM-Consult-Pty-Ltd/oxford_dictionaries/README.md

 The [OxfordDictionaries](https://pub.dev/documentation/oxford_dictionaries/latest/oxford_dictionaries/OxfordDictionaries-class.html) class implements the [DictoSaurus](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictoSaurus-class.html) interface that includes includes *dictionary*, *thesaurus* and *term expansion* utilities.

-The implementation in this library uses six (out of nine) endpoints (in a separate `endpoints` mini-library) to populate a [DictionaryEntry](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictionaryEntry-class.html) object and provide some [translation services to/from English](https://developer.oxforddictionaries.com/documentation/languages):
+The implementation in this library uses six (out of nine) [Oxford Dictionaries API endpoints](https://developer.oxforddictionaries.com/documentation) to populate a [DictionaryEntry](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictionaryEntry-class.html) object and provide some [translation services to/from English](https://developer.oxforddictionaries.com/documentation/languages):
 * the [EntriesEndpoint](https://pub.dev/documentation/oxford_dictionaries/latest/oxford_dictionaries/EntriesEndpoint-class.html) retrieves definitions, pronunciations example sentences, grammatical information and word origins;
 * the [ThesaurusEndpoint](https://pub.dev/documentation/oxford_dictionaries/latest/oxford_dictionaries/ThesaurusEndpoint-class.html) retrieves words that are similar/opposite in meaning to the input word (synonym /antonym);
 * the [LemmasEndpoint](https://pub.dev/documentation/oxford_dictionaries/latest/oxford_dictionaries/LemmasEndpoint-class.html) checks if a word exists in the dictionary, or what 'root' form (lemma) it links to (e.g., swimming > swim).
 The lemmas for a given inflected word. can be combined with other endpoints to retrieve more information;